Skip to content

 The Royal Borough that hosts the world’s most decorated dining village — Bray’s three three-Michelin-star restaurants sit within minutes of Windsor Castle.

-5Restaurants Listed
+5Restaurants Reviewed

 Best Restaurants in Windsor

-Five essential tables, ranked by occasion.
+Five essential tables across Windsor, Bray and Ascot, ranked by occasion.

 $$$ £60–120$$$$ Over £120